DANIEL ARTHUR LAPRES

 But, at least two other references would seem to apply to the negotiations.

-analysis of this question is beyond the scope of this comment, a few points may be highlighted.
-Though India has been pursing a process of liberalization since 1991, and is indeed already a member of the WTO, China's terms of accession will cause it to leapfrog ahead of its South Asian rival in many aspects of opening and liberalization.
-For instance, whereas India's average rate of duty toward other WTO members has been reduced from an average of 71 per cent in 1993 to a current average of 35 per cent,[6] this rate would be 2-3 times higher than the comparable Chinese rate after accession.
+First, on the assumption that the principal country alternative to China is India, a comparison between these countries' GATT régimes will in practice influence the future decisions of international business.
+In this sense, were India's GATT régime to be far more favorable to foreign business, any victory today for China's protectionists might in the end prove to be pyrrhic.
+While a comprehensive analysis of this question is beyond the scope of this comment, a few points may be highlighted.
+Though India has been pursing a process of liberalization since 1991, and is indeed already a member of the GATT, China's terms of accession will cause it to leapfrog ahead of its South Asian rival in many aspects of opening and liberalization.
+For instance, whereas India's average rate of duty toward other WTO members has been reduced from an average of 71 per cent in 1993 to a current average of 35 per cent, this rate would be 2-3 times higher than the comparable Chinese rate after accession.
 On the other hand, in at least one important respect, China will remain less open than India: apparently, China will be allowed to maintain its exorbitant capital floors and other financial requirements imposed on foreign investors.

 Secondly, in so far as the expectation of democratic countries in accepting the application to Hong Kong of the "one country, two systems" principle was, at least in part, that the liberal capitalist régime in Hong Kong would spillover, if only by drips, into China, a comparison of Hong Kong's and China's WTO régimes governing the legal profession is especially significant.
 Because the Chinese legal profession is notoriously understaffed and undereducated, its protection from foreign competition has long been an avowed goal of the authorities.
 For instance, the US negotiators did not succeed in obtaining the right for their professionals to advise on Chinese law, though this has since been obtained by the EU negotiators.
-The right, also obtained by the EU negotiators, for foreign lawyers to instruct directly members of Chinese firms will in effect allow foreign lawyers to offer services in Chinese law, including representation before the Chinese courts, while managing vertically their delivery.
+The right, also obtained by the EU negotiators, for foreign lawyers to instruct directly members of Chinese firms will in effect allow foreign lawyers to offer services in Chinese law while managing vertically their delivery.
 The net result will surely be the more rapid improvement, and indeed the greater democratization, of the Chinese legal system.

 What remains to be done